elapouya/django-listing/README.rst

 * Rows can a div, so it is possible to format data in many ways
 * A lot of column types are provided, there automatically created when a QuerySet or a model is provided
 * Columns are class-bases and one can create custom ones
-* Columns manages One-to-many, Many-to-many and foreign relations
+* Columns manage One-to-many, Many-to-many and foreign relations
 * Provides aggregation columns : sum, avg, min, max values (useful when not using Django querysets)
 * Provides columns to make a link to the object, a custom link, checkbox, select box, text input...
 * Provides "action column" that comes with many actions : show, edit, delete, move up, move down...